ibm-cloud-docs/openpages/getting-started.md

 Now you'll want to begin applying security and granting access to users and groups.

 1. Learn how to enhance security for your {{site.data.keyword.openpages_short}} instance and your data.
-For example, to ensure that you have enhanced control and security over your data when you use IBM OpenPages, you can specify the IP addresses that are allowed to connect to your {{site.data.keyword.openpages_short}} service instance.
+For example, to ensure that you have enhanced control and security over your data when you use {{site.data.keyword.openpages_short}}, you can specify the IP addresses that are allowed to connect to your {{site.data.keyword.openpages_short}} service instance.
 For more information, see [Managing IP addresses for IBM OpenPages](/docs/openpages?topic=openpages-service-endpoints&interface=ui) and [Securing your data in IBM OpenPages](/docs/openpages?topic=openpages-mng-data&interface=ui).
 2. Learn how to manage access to your {{site.data.keyword.openpages_short}} instance, including how to add users and groups, how to assign them access in {{site.data.keyword.openpages_short}}, and how {{site.data.keyword.Bluemix_notm}} synchronizes users and groups with {{site.data.keyword.openpages_short}}.
 For more information, see [Managing IAM access for IBM OpenPages](/docs/openpages?topic=openpages-iam-openpages&interface=ui) and [User and group synchronization from IBM Cloud to IBM OpenPages](/docs/openpages?topic=openpages-iam-openpages-synchronization&interface=ui).